salsalabs/extractenator/README.md

 This is definite upside for Salsa's clients.
 Salsa's clients are outstanding at their jobs, but generally are not familiar with the internals of CSS.
-Extractenator acknowledges that and does the right thing so that they don't have to be CSS gurus to use Salsa.
+Extractenator 9000 acknowledges that and does the right thing so that they don't have to be CSS gurus to use Salsa.

 The resulting templates are both clean and secure.
 Resource files required by the templates are stored in the same way that Salsa stores the files retrieved during a "template download".
-Neither the client nor experienced Salsa support specialists will be able to tell the difference between a template extracted by the Salsa extractor and one extracted by Extractenator.
-(Okay, except the one created by Extractenator works correctly the first time it's used.)

 My hope is that this free-and-open version template extractor will reduce headaches and cost for all of us and leave us a bit more time for drinking really good coffee!